Non-commutative relativistic spacetimes and worldlines from 2+1 quantum (anti-)de Sitter groups: Quantum (anti-)de Sitter algebras

 The corresponding deformed Casimirs are obtained from (\ref{fc}) and read \be

 \ee

-We remark that for both bases the full Hopf structure $U_z(so_\k(2,2))$ is invariant under the quantum involutions (\ref{cf}) (as it should) and also under the `classical' symmetry \be (P_0,P_1,P_2,K_1,K_2, J)\to (P_0,P_2,P_1,K_2,K_1, -J) \ee which shows that the equivalences $P_1\leftrightarrow P_2$ and $K_1\leftrightarrow K_2$ are preserved by this quantum deformation.
-This, in turn, means that there is no priviliged space/boost direction.
+We remark that for both bases the full Hopf structure $U_z(so_\k(2,2))$ is invariant under the quantum involutions (\ref{cf}) (as it should be) and also under the ``classical" symmetry \be (P_0,P_1,P_2,K_1,K_2, J)\to (P_0,P_2,P_1,K_2,K_1, -J) , \ee which shows that the equivalences $P_1\leftrightarrow P_2$ and $K_1\leftrightarrow K_2$ are preserved by this quantum deformation.
+This, in turn, means that there is no privileged space/boost direction.
 The analogous (dual) maps to (\ref{sym}) in the non-commutative spacetimes and spaces of worldlines are given by the interchange $\hat \s_1\leftrightarrow \hat \s_2$ and (\ref{he}), respectively.

-\sect{Concluding remarks}
+\section{Concluding remarks}

-Throughout the paper we have presented a unified and global study of the $\kappa$-deforma\-tion of the (A)dS and Poincar\'e algebras and groups in 2+1 dimensions by making use of an explicit contraction parameter $\k$ that corresponds to the curvature of the underlying classical spacetimes.
-We remark that the limit $\k\to 0$ is always well defined in all the resulting expressions which correspond to the non-zero curvature version of the known $\kappa$-Poincar\'e relations.
+We have presented a unified and global study of the $\kappa$-deforma\-tion of the (A)dS and Poincar\'e algebras and groups in 2+1 dimensions by making use of an explicit contraction parameter $\k$ that corresponds to the curvature/cosmological constant of the underlying classical spacetimes.
+We remark that the limit $\k\to 0$ is always well defined in all the expressions, thus providing a straightforward Poincar\'e/Minkowskian counterpart of all the results here presented.